Small logo of

 The Windsor Parish Church bell tower is seen just beyond the Guildhall near lens.

-The Foote/Foot family crest is just inside the High Street door to Church.
+The Foote/Foot family crest is inside the High Street door to Church.

 Permission to use this photo has been granted by the BBC.